-Philadelphia Parks & Recreation hires hundreds of lifeguards for the summer.
+Philadelphia Parks & Recreation hires hundreds of lifeguards each summer.
 The starting salary for all Parks & Rec lifeguards is $16 per hour.
 Lifeguards typically work 35 hours per week from June through August.

 You must be 15 years or older to attend a lifeguard screening at one of our two indoor training facilities.
 However, you must be 16 years or older to work as a lifeguard for the City of Philadelphia.